Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Discussion

-The extrapolation of the LIM energy dissipation estimates for realistic AI workloads is based on the trends shown in Fig.~\ref{fig_1}A. The relationship between model size (number of parameters) and computation complexity (number of FLOPs) was extrapolated from numbers reported in the literature.
-Prior to a certain model size threshold ($10^9$), the computation grows polynomially w.r.t. the number of parameters while this trend becomes linear after the development of AI models surpasses the inflection point.
+The use of $\#FLOPS$ as a constraint as opposed to a finite time-of-completion makes the proposed energy-estimation approach agnostic to the specifics of the learning algorithm and the underlying algorithmic efficiency.
+As a result, the LIM energy dissipation estimates can be extrapolated for realistic AI workloads using empirical trends shown in Fig.~\ref{fig_7}.
+The relationship between model size (number of parameters) and computation complexity (number of FLOPs) was extrapolated from numbers reported in the literature.
+Prior to a certain model size threshold ($10^9$), the computation grows polynomially with respect to the number of parameters while this trend becomes linear after the development of AI models surpasses the inflection point.
 While this work did not go in-depth to investigate the quadratic-to-linear phase transition, we can speculate several possible reasons that could be topics of future research.
 The first reason could be a practical limitation that arises from the model size ($10^9$) at the phase transition.
 For model size less than $10^9$, the parameters could be directly stored in the main memory and as a result, the energy cost of optimal pair-wise comparison is manageable.
 Beyond $10^9$ parameters, external storage needs to be accessed, in which case the prohibitive energy cost dictates practical online training algorithms whose complexity grows linearly.
-The second reasoning for the phase-transition observed in Fig.~\ref{fig_1}A could be more fundamental.
+The second reasoning for the phase-transition observed in Fig.~\ref{fig_7}A could be more fundamental.
 It is possible that the quadratic-to-linear transition can be explained using the Tracy-Widom distribution~\cite{majumdar2014tracyWidomUniversality}, which is the universal statistical law underlying phase-transition in complex systems, such as water freezing into ice~\cite{djurivckovic2011water}, graphite transitioning into diamond~\cite{khaliullin2011graphite}, and metals transforming into superconductors~\cite{he2011metal}.
 In the phase characterized by strong coupling, the system's energy scales quadratically with the number of components/parameters.
 Conversely, in the phase of weak coupling, the energy is directly related to the count of components/parameters.
 The training of models also seems to have followed this strong-to-weak trend, deep neural network architectures have become more modular with more distinctive functionality (for example, the multi-head attention block in Large Language Models).